New York Times bestselling author Dayton Ward’s digital tree fort. Now with extra bacon.

-On the morning of February 1st, 2003, the Space Shuttle Columbia, returning to Earth after a successful 16-day mission during which several goals and milestones were achieved, broke apart during re-entry and disintegrated, killing its seven-member crew.
-I spent the … Continue reading
+On the morning of February 1st, 2003, the Space Shuttle Columbia, returning to Earth after a successful 16-day mission, broke apart during re-entry and disintegrated, killing its seven-member crew.
+I spent the rest of that afternoon and the ensuing days … Continue reading

-Twenty-seven years ago today, the Space Shuttle Challenger exploded just moments after lift-off on January 28th, 1986, killing astronauts Dick Scobee, Michael Smith, Judith Resnik, Ellison Onizuka, Ron McNair, Greg Jarvis, and Christa McAuliffe.
-At Arlington National Cemetery, a permanent … Continue reading
+73 seconds after launch on a particularly cold Florida morning 31 years ago today, the Space Shuttle Challenger exploded, killing astronauts Dick Scobee, Michael Smith, Judith Resnik, Ellison Onizuka, Ron McNair, Greg Jarvis, and Christa McAuliffe.
+On March 21st, 1987, a permanent … Continue reading

 50 years ago tonight, while conducting a routine test of their spacecraft’s power systems, the crew of Apollo 1–Virgil I. “Gus” Grissom, Edward H. White, and Roger B. Chafee–was killed when a fire broke out inside the capsule.
-Grissom had been … Continue reading
+Grissom had been with … Continue reading

 Forty years ago today, at 4:55PM Central Time, astronauts Eugene Cernan and Harrison Schmitt lifted off from the lunar surface aboard the ascent stage of their landing craft, Challenger, bringing to a close humanity’s last manned expedition to the Moon. … Continue reading